rackerlabs/support-how-to/content/how-to/cloud-servers/troubleshoot-wordpress-internal-server-error/index.md

 5. Repair WordPress core files
 6. Review the PHP version

-Before making any changes to your WordPress environment it is recommended that you make a complete backup of the site.
+**Important**: Before making any changes to your WordPress environment it is recommended that you make a complete backup of the site.

 ### 1. Enable the debugging feature